EmergingDigitalAcademy/eda-deployment-notes/fly-deploy-setup.md

 ## Step 3: Deploy Your App

-The first time you deploy your app, fly will configure a fixed number of machines.
-These can be manually changed later, but it's nice to get it right the first time.
+The first time you deploy your app, fly will configure a fixed number of machines that can be manually changed later, but it's nice to get it right the first time.
 As mentioned before, fly by default wills pin up TWO machines per app which is convenient for redundancy because if one machines goes down, the other will pick up the slack.
-However, this will take up 2 of your 3 free machines.
+However, this will take up 2 of your 3 free machines and is not necessary for small projects.

 To deploy for the first time, and disable high availability, run the following command.
 For future deploys, you can run the same command or just `fly deploy`.